DroopyTersen/spscript/docs/search.md

 ## Search Methods

-The following search methods all take query text as the first parameter.
-This text can be:

-- An arbitrary string - `"spscript is awesome"`
-- A Keyword Query (KQL) - `"Title:SPScript OR Path:https://andrew.sharepoint.com/sites/spscript"`
-- Both `"Author:Petersen come find me"`

-Methods

 - `ctx.search.query(text)` - query the Search Service, async resolves to a `SearchResultResponse` (see below)
 - `ctx.search.query(text, queryOptions)` - query the Search Service and specify `QueryOptions`
 - `ctx.search.people(text)` - limits the search to just people